-I purchase seeds from seed banks.
-They can properly store seeds and generally provide a better quality of seeds.
 After choosing which strains I want to grow I start the seeds using one of the processes described below.
 Roots develop differently depending on the medium used.
 I start mine in perlite and feed it with the same nutrient solution I use in my clone buckets.
 These methods avoid over soaking the seeds or disturbing the roots when moved from paper towels and the seed will spend the minimum time in the starter medium before sprouting roots.

 A note of warning, this method is best used for a few seeds at a time.
 The high temperature speeds up the process but molds and other potential biological agents also grow fast and multiply.
 Work in a clean environment, use sterilized seed starter and filtered water to avoid potential problems.
+You can start seeds at temperatures around 68 degrees but it will take a little longer to germinate.

 Seeds should be kept in the dark until they are placed in the soil and the temperature should stay in the range of 75 to 80 F (24 to 27 C).
 In the winter I place the seeds on a heat mat with a towel on top, this keeps the temperature around 80 F.